-With summer just around the corner, it’s the perfect time for digital marketers to start planning their back to school campaigns for 2023.
-The US back to school market is estimated to be $13.14 USD billion in 2022 and is projected to reach $16.88 USD billion by 2027, growing at a compound annual growth rate (CAGR) of 5.14%.
+With summer just around the corner, it’s the perfect time for digital marketers to start planning their back to school campaigns for 2024.
+The US back to school market spending was estimated to be $41.5 billion USD ($90 billion for college) in 2023 and is projected to reach $245.6 billion USD by 2028, growing at a compound annual growth rate (CAGR) of 5.2%.

 By prepping your back to school digital advertising now, you can do the legwork to make sure your campaigns reach the right audience as they begin to think about back to school shopping.